 Debugging becomes a real challenge and updating the logic over time a daunting task.
 Things get even more complicated when the state of the variables depends on a threshold or depends on more complex computations.
 Communicating the rationale of the logic to others (whether in the department, project partners or customers) requires you to label every edge, expressing that specific “sub-rule” in the graph.
 Others would then need to trace the tree path top/down to figure out the logic that is expressed this way.

-Flow diagrams or pipes are an alternative technology that has been used to build rules for IoT applications.
-On top of the complexity inherited from decision trees, tools such as node red introduce “injector nodes” (responsible for injecting data into the engine – mostly protocol related) and “split” nodes – (where the output of one node is needed as the input to other nodes).
-With flows you have two additional problems to deal with: parsing of the message payload which somehow becomes part of the “template”, and more importantly, it constrains the logic designer to think in linear way, from left to right, following the “message flow”.
-Interesting problem arises when 2 inputs come at different times.
+Flow engines are an alternative technology that has been used for designing, modelling, and executing workflows or business processes.
+With flows you have two additional problems to deal with: parsing of the message payload somehow becomes part of the “rule”, and more importantly, it constrains the logic designer to think in a linear way, from left to right, following the “message flow”.
+Interesting problem arises when two inputs come at different times.
 How long do you wait for the next one to arrive before deciding to move on in decisions?
-How long the data point/measurement is valid?
+How long is the data point/measurement valid?

 CEP engines